fangorn-network/fangorn/src/roles/schema/README.md

 # Schema

 Fangorn introduces a hierarchical type system for defining encrypted fields with a json schema.

-Right now, if you want an agent to find and purchase music, someone has to write a custom plugin for Bandcamp, a custom plugin for Splice, a custom plugin for every platform.
-Each one is bespoke.
-Each one requires a business relationship.
-Each one can be revoked.
-Fangorn's schema layer means any publisher who emits schema-conformant data to IPFS is automatically queryable by any agent that knows the Fangorn vocabulary.
-No platform relationship.
-No custom integration.
-The schema is the API.
+Each field can specify a `@type` of `handle:MIME-TYPE` to indicate the location and mime type of the data.
+This is required for a webworker to fetch the data.

 For example, a basic music schema could look like: